Pavanjs111/Pavanjs111/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I am currently learning Data Science
+- I am currently loving everything I learn.
-- 🏫 REVA University-BTech ComputerScience Engineering (2017-2021) CGPA:9.1/10
+- 🏫 Presidency University-BTech Computer Science Engineering (2017-2021).
-- :hourglass_flowing_sand:  Exploring Artificial intelligence,Quantum Computing,Blockchain,AR/VR
+- :hourglass_flowing_sand:  Exploring Artificial intelligence, Quantum Computing, Blockchain and new technologies
-- 🎯 Do Something Impossible,creative and Unique in life
-- 🧠 control your mind
+- 🧠 mindfulness and creative thinking
-- 🌳 🌏 Fight for Climate Change
+- 🌳 🌏 Nature is your best friend.
-- 🏃 Fitness Freak
+- 🏃 Fitness is the best way of life.
-- 🏠 Bangalore,India
+- 🏠 Bangalore,India.
-- 💟 🎨 🎻 🏞️ 🎥 🎵
+- 💟 Love is money.
+-🎻 Music is therapy .
+-🏞️ Traveling and exploring new places
+-🎥Love to be an actor someone
+-🎵 Metal

 <p align="center">